ingmatthew/stock-info-generator/README.md

 * *yahoo_fin* for live price data
 * *yahoo_finance* for historical dividends and prices

+##### *The "output with added macros" file contains additional features to analyze outputted stock information.
+The modules can be copied to your own output spreadsheet to help analyze and compare your stocks of interest with one another.*

 ## How It Works

 #### 1. Create a spreadsheet with the stock tickers for the stocks you are interested in using the following format.